jamestrandung/go-accountable-calculation/README.md

 ## Sample usage

-Clients can use this [GitHub page](https://jamestrandung.github.io/go-accountable-calculation-ui/) to view the output JSON below in a friendly UI.
+Clients can use this [GitHub page](https://jamestrandung.github.io/go-accountable-calculation-ui/) as a starting point to view the output JSON below in a friendly UI.
+Depending on their needs, clients can develop their own UI with more powerful features to serve their end users (e.g. let business users in their organization to debug issues on their own).

 ```go
 price := float.MakeSimpleFromFloat("ProductPrice", 2.5)